magento/knowledge-base/src/announcements/adobe-commerce-announcements/mysql-catalog-search-engine-will-be-removed-in-magento-2.4.0.md

 >
 >Failing to install/configure Elasticsearch 6/7 before trying to upgrade could cause serious problems with Adobe Commerce.
 Please note that service upgrades on Adobe Commerce on cloud infrastructure cannot be pushed to the production environment without 48 business hours' notice to our infrastructure team.
 This is required as we need to ensure that we have an infrastructure support engineer available to update your configuration within a desired timeframe with minimal downtime to your production environment.
 So 48 hours prior to when your changes need to be on production [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251) detailing your required service upgrade and stating the time when you want the upgrade process to start.

-The reason for the removal of MySQL search engine is Elasticsearch provides superior search capabilities as well as catalog performance optimizations.
+The reason for the removal of MySQL search engine is that Elasticsearch provides superior search capabilities as well as catalog performance optimizations.

 ## Affected products and versions: